Goldman profit hurt by weak underwriting, M&A

-(Reuters) - Goldman Sachs Group Inc (GS.N) reported a 27% slump in quarterly profit on Tuesday, hit by lower fees from advising on deals and weakness in underwriting.
+Oct 15 (Reuters) - Goldman Sachs Group Inc reported a 27% slump in quarterly profit on Tuesday, hit by lower fees from advising on deals and weakness in underwriting.

 The bank’s net earnings applicable to common shareholders fell to $1.79 billion in the quarter ended Sept.
 30 from $2.45 billion a year ago.
 Earnings per share fell to $4.79 from $6.28 a year earlier.